Part I: The Lords of the Sea

 1 + 2 + 3 + 4 = 10 (Perfection)

-Part VI: The Legacy in Athens
+Part VIII: The Legacy in Athens

 Pythagoras died, but his "software" ran on.
 The true heir to his synthesis was Plato.